 Toasted sesame oil is what really gives the dish the classic egg roll taste.
 You can find it in the Asian section of your grocery store.

 This dish can be eaten with just the vegetables and the mushrooms give it a ‘meaty’ taste.
-I have also included a few protein options.
+I have also included a few additional protein options.

 I like to scramble a couple of eggs directly into the same skillet for an authentic taste if you eat eggs.